How We Connect Matters

 What words are you using, are they yours or have they been adopted from someone else?

-Adopted or not, do these words feel aligned to your Soul, heart or good intent?
+Adopted or not, do these words feel aligned to your heart?

 Are you speaking from your ego to be seen as if to fit in, please or fight?